ArunabhaCodes/CPBayes/README.md

 A detailed interpretation of all the outputs are described in the Value section of cpbayes\_uncor in the CPBayes manual.

-The post\_summaries function provides important insights into an obseved pleiotropic signal, e.g., the direction of associations, trait-specific posterior probability of associations (PPAj), posterior mean/median and 95% credible interval (Bayesian analog of the confidence interval) of the unknown true genetic effect (beta/odds ratio) on each trait, etc.
+The post\_summaries function provides important insights into an observed pleiotropic signal, e.g., the direction of associations, trait-specific posterior probability of associations (PPAj), posterior mean/median and 95% credible interval (Bayesian analog of the confidence interval) of the unknown true genetic effect (beta/odds ratio) on each trait, etc.

 ``` r
 # Post summary of the MCMC data produced by cpbayes_uncor.